hxtpoe/reactivecouchbase.github.io/index.md

 Community
 ======================

-* ReactiveCouchbase on <a href="https://github.com/ReactiveCouchbase">GitHub</a>
+* ReactiveCouchbase organisation on <a href="https://github.com/ReactiveCouchbase">GitHub</a>
-* Tickets are on <a href="https://github.com/ReactiveCouchbase">GitHub</a>.
+* Tickets are on <a href="https://github.com/ReactiveCouchbase/ReactiveCouchbase-core/issues">GitHub</a> (<a href="https://github.com/ReactiveCouchbase/ReactiveCouchbase-play/issues">1</a>, <a href="https://github.com/ReactiveCouchbase/ReactiveCouchbase-es/issues">2</a>).
 Feel free to report any bug you find or to make pull requests.
 * ReactiveCouchbase on <a href="https://groups.google.com/forum/?hl=fr#!forum/reactivecouchbase">Google Groups</a>